maar-ten/staq-micro-frontends/README.md

 ### Conclusion

-Dynamic Module Federation provides more flexibility as it allows loading microfrontends we don’t have to know at compile time.
+Dynamic Module Federation provides more flexibility as it allows loading micro frontends we don’t have to know at compile time.
 We don’t even have to know their number upfront.
 This is possible because of the runtime API provided by webpack.
 To make using it a bit easier, the `@angular-architects/module-federation` plugin wrap it nicely into some convenience functions.

 ## React